 The most common reimbursement periods are monthly and quarterly, with an expense submission timeline of at least five to 10 days before the next payroll cycle.
 If expenses are reported late, they can be reimbursed the following pay period.

-The most common practice to document employee expenses is to use a form, like our company expense policy template above.
+The most common practice to document employee expenses is to use a form, like the free template for the expense report above.
 Whatever method you use, track employees’ expense amounts and make sure they are appropriate.

-We recommend keeping your expense form template in your company’s shared drive or leaving copies in a designated folder everyone can access.
-Have your accountant or HR professional review your expense reporting policy before you distribute it to employees.
+I recommend keeping your expense report template in your company’s shared drive or leaving copies in a designated folder everyone can access.
+Also, have your accountant or HR professional review your employee reimbursement policy before you distribute it to workers.
 Then, once you have finalized it and the accompanying form, ensure all employees get a copy of the policy and understand it (e.g., hold a companywide meeting or video call).

 Tracking and recording the expense reports also gives you insight into any potential misuse or abuse of company funds.
 While most employees are honest, some employees might try to get reimbursed for personal purchases.